drwahyudi/drwahyudi.github.io/CV/index.md

 | <a href="drwahyudi.github.io">My web page</a>
 </div>

 ## Currently

+MPhil student at The University of Edinburgh
-Studying MPhil programme on tectonic geomorphology of the Himalayan frontal ranges.
-My study encompasses the use of topographic metrics and Optically Stimulated Dating to reconstructs landscape evolution.
+- Project: *Tectonic geomorphology of the Himalayan frontal ranges which encompasses the use of topographic metrics and Optically Stimulated Dating to reconstructs landscape evolution.*

 ### Specialized in